hyoo-ru/mam_mol/wire/README.md

 Unlike many other reactivity systems, `$mol_wire` allows you to have computeds that depend on asynchronous values.

-`$mol_wire` makes it possible by using an implementaion of Suspense API where an asynchronous task throws an exception to pause the computation until it's value arrive.
-You can read more about it [here](TODO)
+`$mol_wire` makes it possible by using an implementaion of Suspense API where an asynchronous task throws an exception to pause the computation until the task resolves.
+You can read more about it [here](https://mol.hyoo.ru/#!section=docs/=h5rg2r_mmlg15).

 ```ts
 import {